architect/arc.codes/public/guides/project-manifest.md

 ## Example

-Here we'll provision an extensive Architect project with the following `.arc` file:
+Here we'll provision an extensive Architect project with the following `app.arc` file:

 ```arc
 # This is going to be great!